quintel/documentation/docs/main/heat-built-environment.md

 ## Building stock
 The building stock sets the preconditions for heat in the built environment.
 It determines the amount of heat needed and is also relevant for which heating technologies can be used to meet the heat demand.

-### Households
+### Households (residential)
 The ETM distinguishes four housing types:
 * Apartments
 * Detached houses
 * Semi-detached houses (not available for all country datasets in the ETM)
 * Terraced houses

-Within each of these types the housing stock is additionally split into construction periods:
+Each housing type is then split into construction periods:
 * Before 1945
 * 1945 – 1964
 * 1965 – 1984
 * 1984 – 2005
-* 2005 to present (up to the starting year of the scenario)
+* 2005 to present (where present is the start year of the simulated region)
-* New residences (built between the starting year and end year, part of the scenario)
+* New residences (built between the start year and end year)

-The sources used for the existing housing stock data can be found in the [ETM dataset manager](https://data.energytransitionmodel.com/).
+The sources used for the existing housing stock data can be found in the [ETM Dataset Manager](https://data.energytransitionmodel.com/).

-### Buildings
+### Buildings (non-residential)
 The building stock within the buildings sector is used to provide a wide range of services, from hospitals to offices or swimming pools, making it difficult to capture the sector in a limited number of categories.
 Therefore, no different building types are distinguished.

 There is limited reliable data available about construction periods for buildings.
 Therefore, the building stock is split into only two categories:
 * Existing buildings
-* New buildings (built between the starting year and end year, part of the scenario)
+* New buildings (built between the start year and end year)

-The sources used for the existing building stock data can be found in the [ETM dataset manager](https://data.energytransitionmodel.com/).
+The sources used for the existing building stock data can be found in the [ETM Dataset Manager](https://data.energytransitionmodel.com/).

 ## Heat demand
-In a scenario the way heat demand is met is detemined by a combination of insulation and technology.

 ### Space heating demand and insulation
 Insulation can be used to reduce the amount of heating needed for houses and buildings.
-The ETM allows you to alter the heat demand for various types of residences and buildings (Commercial and Public Services buildings, or CaPS) separately in the Demand > ['Household'](https://energytransitionmodel.com/scenario/demand/households/overview) or ['Buildings'](https://energytransitionmodel.com/scenario/demand/buildings/overview) sections.
+The ETM allows you to alter the heat demand for various types of residences and non-residential buildings separately in the [Household](https://energytransitionmodel.com/scenario/demand/households/overview) or [Buildings](https://energytransitionmodel.com/scenario/demand/buildings/overview) sections.

 For the **starting year**, the heat demand for space heating follows from the region’s dataset.
 The sources for these data can be found in the [ETM dataset manager](https://data.energytransitionmodel.com/).
 This data is translated to the slider settings for space heating and hot water.

 For the **simulated future year**, the ETM uses the typical heat demand sliders to recalculate the heat demand for space heating.
 The typical heat demand in the ETM reflects the average insulation level of a house or building category and is expressed in kWh/m<sup>2</sup>.
-The source for the typical heat demands in the starting year can also be found in the [ETM dataset manager](https://data.energytransitionmodel.com/).
+The source for the typical heat demands in the starting year can also be found in the [ETM Dataset Manager](https://data.energytransitionmodel.com/).

 ![](/img/docs/20240506_typical_heat_demand_sliders.png)